c-e-p/ourchive/README.md

 ### Stack

-Ourchive runs on django.
+Ourchive runs on Django, using Django Rest Framework for the backend.
 The following stack is recommended:

 Host: Debian Linux
 Database: Postgres